ambethia/q-user-interface/README.md

-# A World of Warcraft User Interface
+# Q: A World of Warcraft User Interface

-I'm tired of running two dozen separate addons that each customize one part of the interface to my liking.
-So I'm scrapping all the cruft and building my UI.
+I'm tired of running two dozen separate addons that each customize a single part of the interface to my liking.
+So I'm scrapping all the cruft and building my own UI.

 Zero config.
 Embeds [oUF](http://ixo.no/git/oUF.git/).